 Peggy joined Watsi on March 3rd, 2014.
-Eight years ago, Peggy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Peggy's most recent donation traveled 8,800 miles to support Davin, a bright and active 10-year-old student from Cambodia, to fund surgery of his inner ear so he can hear and communicate better.
+Nine years ago, Peggy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Peggy's most recent donation traveled 8,800 miles to support Somethea, a 12-year-old from Cambodia, to fund surgery to regain the use of his hand.

 Peggy has funded healthcare for 111 patients in 13 countries.